Home > 3RD CMI-PB PREDICTION CHALLENGE

 Study design and multi-omics datasets

-Our cohort comprises of acellular Pertussis (aP) vs whole cell Pertussis (wP) infancy-primed subjects boosted with Tdap.
-We recruited individuals born before 1995 (wP) and after 1996 (aP), collected baseline plasma and blood samples, provided the Tdap booster vaccine, and then obtained plasma/blood at 1, 3, 7, and 14 days post booster vaccination.
-We recommend checking out the 'Learn about the project' and 'Understand the data' sections to delve deeper into study design, experimental data generation and standardization.
+Our cohort is composed of acellular-Pertussis (aP) vs whole-cell Pertussis (wP) infancy-primed subjects boosted with Tdap.
+We recruited individuals born before 1995 (wP) and after 1996 (aP), collected baseline blood samples, provided the Tdap booster vaccine, and then obtained blood at 1, 3, 7, 14, and 28 days post booster vaccination.
+We recommend reviewing the 'Learn about the project' and 'Understand the data' sections to delve deeper into study design, experimental data generation and standardization.

 From the samples, we generated omics data by:

-1. Cell frequency in PBMCs (30+ cell populations) using flow cytometry,
+1. Cell frequencies of PBMCs (30+ cell populations) using flow cytometry,

 Challenge data